Feb. 5 is my cancer-versary.

 At that time, Stage 3(B) was showing a 50% survival rate.
 Today it’s mid-70%.
 I have since learned that most internet data is five years old, and surgeries and treatments have come a long way – changing survivability rates dramatically.

-Don’t wait for colon cancer symptoms to appear
+Don’t wait for colon cancer symptoms to appear: Get a preventive colonoscopy:

 Colon cancer is the “quiet killer”.
 That’s because most people don’t experience any symptoms during the early stages, when the disease is most treatable.